PAPUA NEW GUINEA

 Into the Highlands:

 With Mt.
 Hagan at our backs our third passenger was the sense-of-freedom we’d experienced upon rounding the first bend of our Amazon expedition.
-Pushing the road conditions, we ascended a gnarly dirt rode into a wonderland of plants and species of animals we’d never imagined existed.
+Pushing the road conditions, we ascended a gnarly dirt road into a wonderland of plants and species of animals we’d never imagined existed.
 Some 200-million years ago tectonic plates split the ‘super-continent’ or Gondwanaland.
 Australia and New Guinea migrated northward, and around 25-million years ago collided with the Eurasian plate causing the two to split.
 The majority of New Guinea’s plants and animals are endemic, meaning they only exist there.

 Due to its isolation, few outside species colonized it, and because of its trajectory, temperatures remained fairly consistent throughout the last Ice Age; this gave wildlife the opportunity to develop into uniquely unchallenged niches.
 Of the 43-known species of Bird of Paradise, 38 are found in Papua New Guinea.